whisperengine-ai/psa-ai-frameworks/QUICK_START.md

 If you see **3+ of these**, be very cautious:

 1. ✓ Zero independent validation (only AI "confirmed" it)
+   - *Example: "Claude, ChatGPT, and Gemini all validated this!"*

 2. ✓ Suspiciously precise numbers (0.87093)
+   - *Example: "Critical threshold = 0.87093, discovery threshold = 3.14159"*

 3. ✓ Created in weeks/months (not years)
+   - *Example: "Developed my universal framework in 6 weeks with AI!"*

 4. ✓ Claims to explain everything (physics, psychology, economics, religion)
+   - *Example: "My coherence principle explains quantum mechanics AND your anxiety!"*

 5. ✓ Personal experience = universal law
+   - *Example: "When I stopped overthinking, everything improved.
+I formalized this into universal equations."*

 6. ✓ No specific way to prove it wrong
+   - *Example: When asked "What would falsify this?" answer is "Nothing, it's universal" or gets defensive*

 7. ✓ Origin story mythology (ancient ancestor, mystical numbers)
+   - *Example: "My ancestor discovered this in 1674 on the exact anniversary of his death 350 years later!"*

 8. ✓ Requires daily measurement/scoring
+   - *Example: "Calculate your coherence score twice daily using this 12-step process"*

 9. ✓ Complex math for simple advice
+   - *Example: Uses Laplacian operators to say "think before you act"*

 10. ✓ Institutional ambitions before validation
+    - *Example: "This should be mandatory in schools" or "The UN needs to adopt this"*

+**Real-world comparison:**

+Imagine someone who:
+- Tried a new diet for 2 months
+- Lost 5 pounds
+- Asked AI to formalize it with equations
+- Now claims it's a "Universal Health Principle"
+- Says it should be government policy
+- Has tested it on... just themselves

+**You'd be skeptical, right?
+Apply that same skepticism to life frameworks.**

 ---